atolye15/scss-starter/docs/core/colors.md

 ### `$color-danger`

-Global alert color.
+Global danger color.
 This is the value used in the `u-color-danger` and `u-background-color-danger` utility classes.

 ```scss
 $color-danger: #f04124;